ValeraKirpich/Pandora-battery-for-PSP-on-arduino/README.md

 PSP GO: connect the cable to the console, the firmware will start automatically (the console itself must be charged)<br />
 PSP STREET: connect the cable to the console, hold down the key combination "Left", "circle", "left trigger", "right trigger", then, without releasing the button, press the power button, the firmware from the flash drive will start (the console itself must be charged)<br /><br /></li>
 </ol>
+The firmware may sometimes not load immediately, but after a few seconds.
+Just wait.<br />
 This device is charged on models 1000-3000.
 To do this, you need to turn on the battery in any of the modes, then insert it into the console and connect the charger, while the PSP itself does not need to be turned on.<br /></p>

 <h3>Troubleshooting:</h3>